speechbrain/speechbrain/README.md

 ### Speech recognition

 SpeechBrain supports state-of-the-art methods for end-to-end speech recognition:
-- State-of-the-art performance or at least comparable with other existing toolkits in several ASR benchmarks.
+- State-of-the-art performance or comparable with other existing toolkits in several ASR benchmarks.
 - Easily customizable neural language models including RNNLM and TransformerLM.
 We also propose few pre-trained models to save you computations (more to come!).
 We support the Hugging Face `dataset` to facilitate the training over a large text dataset.
 - Hybrid CTC/Attention end-to-end ASR:
     - Many available encoders: CRDNN (VGG + {LSTM,GRU,LiGRU} + DNN), ResNet, SincNet, vanilla transformers, contextnet-based transformers or conformers.
 Thanks to the flexibility of SpeechBrain, any fully customized encoder could be connected to the CTC/attention decoder and trained in few hours of work.
 The decoder is fully customizable as well: LSTM, GRU, LiGRU, transformer, or your neural network!